freenas/freenas-docs/userguide/storage.rst

   including ZIL and SLOG, are encrypted if the underlying disks are encrypted.
 Swap data on disk is always encrypted.

-* All drives in an encrypted pool are encrypted, including L2ARC (read cache) and SLOG (write cache).
-Drives added to an existing encrypted pool are encrypted with the same method specified when the pool was created.
+* All drives in an encrypted volume are encrypted, including L2ARC (read cache) and SLOG (write cache).
+Drives added to an existing encrypted volume are encrypted with the same method specified when the volume was created.

 * At present, there is no one-step way to encrypt an existing, unencrypted volume.
 Instead, the data must be backed up, the